compono/idibu-api/api-v3/first-test-posting.md

 Be sure to check our [XML examples to help you developing](https://github.com/oneworldmarket/idibu-api/tree/master/api-v3/examples).

-Before you begin coding, perphas worth to check [our code library](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/code-library/.net-basic-interaction.md) in case there's something you can re-use and save time?
+Before you begin coding, perhaps worth to check [our code library](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/code-library/.net-basic-interaction.md) in case there's something you can re-use and save time?

 Good luck and happy postin!